Skip to main content

 docker run -d -p 8000:8000 --env-file .env safaria/riverpod:latest

-1. Verify Deployment Check the health endpoint to confirm your node is running correctly:
+1. Verify Deployment Check the info endpoint to confirm your node is running and reporting provider metadata:

 Expected response: